si-medbif/SIRE516/Week 2/README.md

 Hint2: Median = median(), IQR = quantile(…, probs = c(0.25,0.75)) <p/>
 Hint3: Count and percent = indexing and nrow() or table() or cut() and table() <p/>

-Submit the R script (5 points) and the final table (in CSV or Excel format, 3 points).
+Submit the <b>R script (5 points)</b> and the <b>final table (in CSV or Excel format, 3 points)</b>.
 Your R script does not need to print an entire final table.
 It may print one 'cell' at a time so you could copy the result and paste in the Excel file. <p/>

 Sample R script
 ```